What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 So, if your question is whether a dog can recover from an IVDD-related injury without surgery, the answer is absolutely if caught early and the injury is only at grade 1 or 2.

-At grates 3-5, the outcome is less certain, and it is reasonable to anticipate your dog may never walk again or will at least have mild mobility issues if you don’t do surgery before the conservative treatment.
+At grates 3+, the outcome is less certain, and it is reasonable to anticipate your dog may never walk again or will at least have mild mobility issues if you don’t do surgery before the crate rest…. but there is hope! keep reading.

 When I see discussions around cost and IVDD injury treatment, it always revolves around the surgery cost, which is shockingly high (around $10,000).